Yoasobi: 2019–2021: Formation, "Yoru ni Kakeru", and The Book

-In 2019, Yohei Yashiro, a founder of Monogatary.com, a social media for creative writing owned by SMEJ, presented the idea of project to produce songs inspired by selected story submissions published on the website as a prize to authors instead of book or anime adaptation, which not all were successful.
+In 2019, Yohei Yashiro, a founder of Monogatary.com, a social media platform for creative writing and illustration owned by SMEJ, presented the idea of a project to produce songs inspired by selected story submissions published on the website as a prize to authors instead of a book or anime adaptation, though not all were successful.
 Yashiro enlisted Shuya Yamamoto, who handled SMEJ's artists at that time, shortly after their first meeting at a party.
 In the mid-year, Ayase received an offer from Yashiro and Yamamoto to produce songs for the project.
-During the discussion about vocalists, Ayase found Ikura from her cover of Aimyon's "Kimi wa Rock o Kikanai" on Instagram.
-He later checked her YouTube channel and contacted her directly to persuade her to form the duo.
-Yoasobi announced their debut via teaser video on October 1, and marked as their anniversary.
-The first song released by the duo, "Yoru ni Kakeru", was based on the short story Thanatos no Yūwaku written by Mayo Hoshino, which won the contest Monocon 2019.
-Its music video was initially uploaded via Ayase's YouTube and Niconico channels on November 16, 2019, which accrued one million views within one month.
-The song was subsequently released to digital music and streaming platforms the next month, on December 15, indepedently from SMEJ's label under eponymous personal label and distributed by the Orchard.
+During the vocalist discussion, he discovered Ikura covering Aimyon's "Kimi wa Rock o Kikanai" on Instagram.
+He contacted her directly to persuade her to form a duo.

+Yoasobi announced their debut via a teaser video on October 1, 2019, marking their anniversary.
+Originally planned for making few songs as a trial run, the duo first produced the two songs based on two short stories, which won the Sony Music Award at Monogatary.com's novel contest, Monocon 2019, consisting of "Yoru ni Kakeru" from Mayo Hoshino's short story Thanatos no Yūwaku and "Ano Yume o Nazotte" from Sōta Ishiki's Yume no Shizuku to Hoshi no Hana.

-Yoasobi was originally planned for making a few songs as a trial run.
-However, during the beginning of COVID-19 pandemic in Japan in early 2020, "Yoru ni Kakeru" went viral on social media, including The Home Take solo performance by Ikura, bringing it to top several music streaming service charts in Japan.
-The song first entered the Billboard Japan Hot 100 at number 76 in March, and ascended to number one on the Oricon Combined Singles Chart and the Japan Hot 100 for the first time in May, five months after its release.
-The latter spent a total of six weeks atop the chart, of which three weeks were consecutive.
-Eventually, "Yoru ni Kakeru" finished 2020 as the year's number-one Japan Hot 100 song, making it the first-ever single wit no physical release to top the year-end chart.
-The Recording Industry Association of Japan (RIAJ) certified the song diamond for exceeding 500 million streams in 2021 and double diamond for 1 billion streams in 2025, becoming the first-ever song in history to achieve these milestones.
+A music video for "Yoru ni Kakeru" was uploaded on November 16, 2019, and accrued one million views on YouTube within a month.
+The song was subsequently released to digital music and streaming platforms the next month, on December 15, independently from SMEJ's labels and distributed by the Orchard.
+During the beginning of the COVID-19 pandemic in Japan in early 2020, "Yoru ni Kakeru" went viral on social media, as well as its The Home Take live performance by Ikura.
+Six months after its release, the song ascended to number one on the Oricon Combined Singles Chart, and the Billboard Japan Hot 100.
+It spent a total of six weeks atop the latter chart, of which three weeks were consecutive.
+Eventually, "Yoru ni Kakeru" finished 2020 as the year's number-one Japan Hot 100 song, making it the first-ever year-end chart topper with no physical release.
 The song won the Song of the Year at the 2020 MTV Video Music Awards Japan and the 2021 Space Shower Music Awards, and the Silver Prize at the 2023 JASRAC Awards.